The world's most popular purple gem. Birthstone for February.

 With a combination of attractive colors, good durability, and affordability, it is no wonder that amethyst is a favorite gem of artisans, jewelers, craftspeople, and consumers.

-The first step in amethyst receiving its purple color begins during crystal growth, when trace amounts of iron are incorporated into a growing quartz crystal.
+The first step in amethyst receiving its purple color begins during crystal growth.
+That is when trace amounts of iron are incorporated into a growing quartz crystal.
 After crystallization, gamma rays, emitted by radioactive materials within the host rock, irradiate the iron to produce the purple color.

-The intensity of the purple color can vary from one part of the crystal to another.
-These color variations, known as “color zoning,” are obvious in many amethyst crystal specimens and often reflect the crystal's hexagonal geometry.
-The most intense purple color is often seen near the termination of the crystals.
+The intensity of amethyst's purple color can vary from one part of the crystal to another.
+These color variations, known as “color zoning,” are caused by varying amounts of iron being incorporated into the crystal during different stages of crystal growth.

 Physical Properties of Amethyst